An official army family and MWR Site

-- Fri, May 9 - Psychology of Spending: Spending habits can be influenced by a variety of factors, both internal and external.
-When it comes to budgeting and spending, it's important to not only determine the what, but the why and how.
-Join us to learn more about the psychology of spending and how to use this awareness to ensure your spending habits align with your goals.
+• Wed, Sep 10 - Psychology of Spending: Spending habits can be influenced by a variety of factors, both internal and external.
+When it comes to budgeting and spending, it’s important to not only determine what, but the why and how.
+Join us to learn more about the psychology of spending and how to use this awareness to ensure your spending habits align with your values.

-- Wed, May 14 - Home Buying: A house is one of the most complicated and expensive purchases you will ever make.
+• Wed, Sep 17 - Home Buying: A house is one of the most complicated and expensive purchases you will ever make.
 This presentation provides an overview of the home buying and mortgage process.
+Topics include:

 - Determining Whether the Time is Right to Purchase A Home